AayuTayal/fi-inventory/Backend/README.md

-# FiMoney Inventory Management Backend
+# Inventory Management Backend

-This is the backend service for the FiMoney Inventory Management System.
+This is the backend service for the Inventory Management System.
 It handles user authentication, product management, and admin-specific operations.

 I (Aayush Tayal) have developed this backend using **Node.js**, **Express**, and **MongoDB** (via MongoDB Atlas).
-The API is documented using Swagger and has been tested using Postman.
+The API is documented using Swagger and has been tested using Postman and has been dockerized.

 ---